What is Subsurface Utility Engineering?

 What’s above the ground comes first

-There are four different Quality Levels of Subsurface Utility Engineering: D, C, B and A, with each level after D including the services of the previous levels.
-Level D is records research to provide an understanding of the existing information for a municipality or, more specifically, for a project area.
-SUE technicians gather the available information from all utility owners in the area, whether that is the cable company or municipal water and sewer.
-Jonathan says that in cases where records are sparse, this may also involve interviews, such as with an older worker who may have specific knowledge.
+SUE technicians gather the available information from all utility owners in the area, like the cable company or municipal water and sewer.
+Jonathan says when records are sparse, this may also involve interviews with workers who may have specific knowledge.

 Level C involves going into the field to survey all the above-ground utility structures, whether that is utility poles, hydrants, valves, or other features.
 Then all this information is transferred onto a map, which can be shared with a client.
-An example of where Level C may be enough for a client, Jonathan said, would be designing a force main in a right of way.

 “If you know the gas and the water are on the left side of the road, and you just have telephone lines on the right side of the road, you would want to try and design the sewer force main on the right side to try to avoid utility conflicts,” he said.